Author: Christina Carriere Lutz

-It goes without saying that times are very difficult for businesses, and many are faced with a new dilemma: their customers and clients cannot afford to pay them.
+It goes without saying that times are very difficult for businesses, and many are faced with an increasingly bleak dilemma: their customers and clients cannot afford to pay them.

-Businesses are seeing late payments and non-payments at increasing frequency, and now are faced with a difficult decision of whether or not to sue their own clients to recover amounts they are owed.
+Businesses are continuing to face late payments and non-payments, and eventually must contend with whether or not to sue their own clients to recover amounts they are owed.
 There are things to consider before you go down this road.

-- Be prepared to end the relationship.
 Don’t think that this is merely a business decision and that you will be able to continue your relationship with the customer either once the dispute is resolved or even while the lawsuit is ongoing.
 The moment you sue your client, that business relationship will end, no matter how friendly you have been in the past.
-Be prepared for that client to take their business elsewhere once the market rebounds.
+Be prepared for that client to take their business elsewhere if and when their business rebounds.

-- Know your limits with time and energy.
 How much time and energy are you willing to devote to a lawsuit?
-For businesses who do not worry about money (and what businesses are those, anyway?) lawsuits also take a lot of energy and attention from business-owners, particularly in companies without a legal department.
-You will be giving your lawyer access to all of your emails in an invasive and expensive document collection process to get practically every email, invoice, purchase order and document that has ever been exchanged between you and the customer you may sue.
+For businesses who do not worry about money (and what businesses are those, anyway?) lawsuits also take a lot of energy and attention from business owners, particularly in companies without a legal department.
+You will be giving your lawyer access to all your emails in an invasive and expensive document collection process to get practically every email, invoice, purchase order and document that has ever been exchanged between you and the customer you may sue.
 You will have to assist in responding to interrogatories and verify that the answers are correct.
 You will have to prepare and sit for depositions.
 And you will have to prepare and testify at trial if the case doesn’t settle.
-Most executives do not have the time or energy for that, and do not consider the opportunity cost of focusing so much on a lawsuit when that energy could be spent in more productive ways.
+Most executives do not have the time or energy for that and do not consider the opportunity cost of focusing so much on a lawsuit when that energy could be spent in more productive ways.

-- Discuss the nuts and bolts with your litigator.
 Like we said, litigation is expensive.
 Ask your litigator how much is in dispute.
 It will make no sense to sue your client and disrupt that business relationship if it will cost you more to sue than you stand to recover.
 You’ll lose the client and money.
 Also ask if your contract allows you to recover attorneys’ fees.
-If there is no provision in your contract with the customer that allows you to recover your costs of collection (often referred to as attorneys’ fees provision, a fee-shifting provision or a prevailing party provision) then you will be subtracting attorneys’ fees from whatever amount you win.
+If there is no provision in your contract with the customer that allows you to recover your costs of collection (often referred to as attorneys’ fees provision, a fee-shifting provision or a prevailing party provision), then you will be subtracting attorneys’ fees from whatever amount you win.